 “Public Therapy” b/w “What Is It About You?” was the final released single by the D.J.
 Lauria Band, and had a harder-edged sound than our earlier releases.
 The title tune is about talk radio, and how it was poisonous to public discourse.
 HAHAHAHAHA Twitter is laughing at me now.
-Also, old friend (and professor, may he rest in peace) Henry Gaffney had my favorite quote about the song: “Yeah, it’s fine.
-What’s with all the French, though?”
-“What Is It About You?” has so much that I love: exaggerated lyrics, big guitar solo, intro in 7/4 time for no reason… Also, our drummer, John A., had a way of making up words that sounded real, so he managed to convince a lot of people that the title was “What is it: A balue?”
+Old friend (and professor, may he rest in peace) Henry Gaffney raised a few sarcastic questions the first time he heard the mix-down: “kind of a long guitar solo, don’t you think?
+Well, you know your audience, I guess.”
+Then, later: “what’s up with all the French?
+Isn’t this a rock song?”
+“What Is It About You?” has so much that I love: exaggerated lyrics, big guitar solo, intro in 7/4 time for no reason… Also, for some reason John S., in full Dr. Seuss mode, managed to convince a lot of people that the title was “What is it, a balue?”
 THAT’S HOW YOU MAKE HITS, KIDS.

 Satellite Pictures collected our previous singles with three new songs for the D.J.
 Lauria Band’s first big CD release!
 (CDs were a thing at the time, trust me.)
 This was when we had the most label interest, and things were looking up for the band, until: Imago went belly-up, the guys in Worcester decided to put their money into online dating instead, and Global Media turned out to be a semi-scam.
 Typical music industry stuff.
 But, hey, at least we got a CD with the wrong track listing printed on it!
-“Huddleston Pond” was a mini travelogue, based on an afternoon spent at a small park in Peachtree City, GA.
+“Huddleston Pond” was a diary entry from an afternoon spent at a small park in Peachtree City, GA.
 The Providence Journal called it a ‘sweetly voiced slice of life’ in their album review, much to our delight.
-“Emergency Stop” was another in my continuing series of ‘if you take a metaphor and stomp it into the ground, you’ll sound like Elvis Costello’ lyrics.
-Which, no. “The Day Before We Met” started as an attempt to write a John Lennon song, which failed utterly, but gave us a pretty good song nonetheless.
-The others had all been previously released on the exciting cassingle format, making this a sort-of greatest hits compilation (which contained no actual hits.)
+“Emergency Stop” was me trying to sound like Elvis Costello (yet again) by taking a metaphor and stomping every variation of it into the ground for four minutes.
+Which, no. On the other hand, “The Day Before We Met” started as an attempt to write like John Lennon, which didn’t work, but it became something else, pretty and sad, which did.
+The other songs had already been released on the exciting cassingle format, making this a sort-of greatest hits compilation, which contained no actual hits.